FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lts_topic.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the log topic resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the log topic resource.
   If omitted, the provider-level region will be used.
-Changing this creates a new log topic resource.
+Changing this will create a new log topic resource.

 * `group_id` - (Required, String, ForceNew) Specifies the ID of a created log group.
   Changing this parameter will create a new resource.